top of page

 2023

-Wishing Wall, Georgia Highlands College, Cartersville, GE, USA
+Wishing Wall, mural & masterclasses, Georgia Highlands College, Cartersville, GE, USA

 2022

-Looking at Place, Katzman Contemporary, Dover, NH, USA
+Looking at Place, exhibition, Katzman Contemporary, Dover, NH, USA

 O/Art, fundraiser for Ukraine, Atlanta-Chattanooga, TN & GA, USA